aspose-cells/Aspose.Cells-Doc-md/english/net/getting-started/aspose-cells-or-other-solutions/why-not-vsto/code-comparison-for-common-features-with-vsto/add-hyperlinks-to-cells-in-vsto-and-aspose-cells/_index.md

 To add hyperlinks to cells in a spreadsheet, take the following steps:

 1. Set up the worksheet:
-   1. Instantiate an Application object.(VSTO only.)
+   1. Instantiate an Application object (VSTO only).
    1. Add a Workbook.
    1. Get the first sheet.
    1. Add text to the cells that you'll add a hyperlink to.
-1. Add hyperlink.
+2. Add a hyperlink.
-1. Save the document.
+3. Save the document.

 These steps are shown in the code examples below.
-The first examples shows how to use VSTO with either C# to add a hyperlink to a cell.
+The first example shows how to use VSTO with C# to add a hyperlink to a cell.
 The examples that follow show how to do the same thing using Aspose.Cells for .NET, again using C#.

 The code samples generate an Excel file that has a hyperlink in cell A1 on the first worksheet.

 ![todo:image_alt_text](picture1.png)

 A hyperlink is added to cell A1.

 ## **VSTO**